 Risk factors for epilepsy in children with posterior fossa malformations (PFM) were studied in 22 cases of PFM with epilepsy (41%), and 32 without epilepsy (59%), seen at the University of Bologna, Italy.
 The most common PFMs were cerebellar hypoplasia (43%), Dandy-Walker (D-W) complex (37%), and Arnold-Chiari (A-C) malformation (13%).
 Epilepsy recurred most frequently in A-C malformation (71%), compared to 35% in D-W complex, and 35% in cerebellar hypoplasia.
 Risk factors for epilepsy in PFM cases were cerebellar lesions plus familial antecendents for epilepsy and/or febrile convulsions; 50% in PFM cases with epilepsy, and 9% in PFM without epilepsy.
 Epilepsy was mainly partial in 77%; benign epilepsies and febrile convulsions occurred in 27%.
-(Parmeggiani A, Posar A, Scaduto MC et al. Posterior fossa malformation, and epilepsy.
-Child Neurology and Psychiatry, Neurological Institute, University of Bologna, italyo.
+(Parmeggiani A, Posar A, Scaduto MC et al. Posterior fossa malformation, Department of Child Neurology and Psychiatry, Neurological Institute, University of Bologna, via Ugo Foscolo 7, 40123 Bologna, Italy).